Computer Architecture and System Software

 Other useful resources

 There are lots of other alternative resources out there that teach you the same concepts as this course does.
-If you find a resource that you liked exceptionally well, why not reach out to us or create a Pull Request for the website so that we can expand the list below?
+If you find a resource that you liked exceptionally well, why not reach out to us or create a pull request for the website so that we can expand the list below?
 Just be aware that we can’t verify that 100% of the information on the resources below is indeed correct, we just quickly checked that they look good to give you options when studying for the course.